UWPCE-PythonCert/Py300/source/debugging.rst

     python define.py interesting_topic

-where interesting_topic is a topic of interest. ;-)
+where interesting_topic is a topic of interest, like python. ;-)

 .. nextslide::

 Once it is working again:
-Using (i)pdb in module mode (python -m pdb ) to find the server type that wikipedia is using by looking at response.headers.headers in Wikipedia.article
+Using (i)pdb in module mode (python -m pdb ) to find the name of the server and the Content-Type that wikipedia is using by looking at response.headers in Wikipedia.article.
+What type of object is response.headers?

 You can enter the debugger by running